CDLUC3/mrt-admin-lambda/README.md

 Output: **mysql-dependencies.zip**

 ### UC3-SSM Gem
 The uc3-ssm gem is built by GitHub Actions.

+The gem requires a GitHub token to pull the packaged gem.

 https://github.com/CDLUC3/uc3-ssm/packages

 ### Build Lambda Code
 [package-deploy.sh](package-deploy.sh) requires Ruby and Bundler to be installed.

+Ideally, I would like to run this in Docker, but I do not want to copy my GitHub token to Docker.
 ```
 ./package-deploy.sh
 ```